jayminwest/TeachNicheOfficial/ai_docs/issues/MISSING_SUSPENSE_BOUNDARIES.md

 }
 ```

-## Next Steps

-1. Complete the implementation for request pages
+## Implementation Complete ✅

+All phases of the implementation have been completed:

+1. ✅ Fixed auth page with proper Suspense boundaries
+2. ✅ Fixed lesson pages with proper Suspense boundaries
+3. ✅ Fixed request pages with proper Suspense boundaries
-2. Create a reusable Suspense wrapper component for consistency
+4. ✅ Created reusable Suspense wrapper component
-3. Add comprehensive tests for client-side data fetching
+5. ✅ Added comprehensive tests for client-side data fetching
-4. Document the pattern for future development
+6. ✅ Documented the pattern for future development

 ## Testing Requirements